opwvhk/request-batcher/README.md

 # Request Batcher

-For many systems, batching requests together amplifies throughput.
-This library takes care of the basics when batching multiple requests together.
+When dealing with a remote requests, request overhead can be significant.
+Especially for high request volumes.

+But for high volumes, it's often possible (desirable even) to trade a bit of extra latency for a (much) higher throughput.
+This can be done by batching multiple requests together.
+This library takes care of the lowlevel stuff around that.
 All you have to do is handle the batched requests.

 ## Usage example

-In this (contrived) example, we'll batch numbered requests, returning a description.
-In real scenario's, you'd perform a network call.
+In this (contrived) example we'll batch numbered requests, returning a description.
+In real scenario's you'd perform a network call.

 ````java
 import net.fs.opk.batching.BatchQueue;